Michaels-Dickson Scholars Program

 - Academic excellence.
 Successful nominees demonstrate outstanding academic achievement by earning a strong grade point average throughout a challenging middle school curriculum and posting standardized test scores commensurate with their ability.
 They often rank in the top ten percent of their classes, maintain a cumulative grade point average at or above 3.5, and score in the top 15 percent of independent school norms on the SSAT.

 Note: Athletic eligibility in some sports may be affected by receiving the Michaels-Dickson Scholarship.
-Please contact our office directly with any questions you may have.
+Please contact David Hughes at email@example.com directly with any questions you may have.

 If you know a boy who would be a great fit for McCallie and qualifies as an Michaels-Dickson Scholars candidate, please download and print a nomination form.
 If additional space is needed to complete a section, feel free to submit that information on a separate sheet and mail to: